 Alder is a warm tan color with a fine grain, while Soft Maple ranges from creamy white sapwood to tan/ brown heartwood when not selected for color.
-Both Alder and Soft Maple share a warm color palette, making them interchangeable for visually appealing projects.
+Alder has a warm color palette making it visually appealing for a variety of projects.